 This event deeply touches the hearts of Hindus all over India and is observed with even more devotion and enthusiasm during Janakpur.
 This place is considered the birthplace of Lord Rama and it is a major center of pilgrimage.

-It is believed that on this day, Lord Rama went into the devotees’s house to meditate and to acquire knowledge of the true reality of life.
+It is believed that on this day, Lord Rama went into the devotees’ house to meditate and acquire knowledge of the true reality of life.

-Ram Navami is basically a Hindu festival which celebrates the birthday of the famous Hindu God Lord Rama, also known as God Ram.
+Ram Navami is a Hindu festival that celebrates the birthday of the famous Hindu God Lord Rama, also known as God Ram.
 This festival is also celebrated with even more enthusiasm in Nepal.

-There are many stories and legends attached with Lord Rama.
+There are many stories and legends attached to Lord Rama.
 His epic Ramayana was written by his closest companions and supporters.
 It tells how he went to the heavenly abode after his death.

-It is one of the most popular Hindu festival in India where people observe fasting and self-mortification.
-The entire North India is immersed in a festive atmosphere with all the Hindu religious ceremonies and rituals.
+It is one of the most popular Hindu festivals in India where people observe fasting and self-mortification.
+Entire North India is immersed in a festive atmosphere with all the Hindu religious ceremonies and rituals.

-Ram Nawami is celebrated for the Ram Nawami puja.
-There are various important places in northern India where the puja is performed.
-Some of these places include: Bihar, Gujarat and Delhi.
+Ram Navami is celebrated for the Ram Navami puja.
+There are various important places in northern India where puja is performed.
+Some of these places include Bihar, Gujarat, and Delhi.
 Lord Rama is believed to have performed many great deeds and accomplishments during his early years.

-Ram Nawami is also believed to be the birth place of the lord Rama.
-According to Puranas, Lord Rama went into exile.
+Ram Navami is also believed to be the birthplace of Lord Rama.
+According to the Puranas, Lord Rama went into exile.

-Ram Navami is basically a mid-spring Hindu festival which is celebrated in the month of April in India and Nepal and rest of Hindu country.
-It is observed across the country on Baisakh, first month of Hindu calendar.
+Ram Navami is a mid-spring Hindu festival that is celebrated in April in India Nepal and the rest of the Hindu countries.
+It is observed across the country on Baisakh, the first month of the Hindu calendar.

 It is the most awaited festival for Hindus all over India and Nepal as it considers the arrival of the Shri Ram as a sign of victory.
 This festival is mostly celebrated in the region of Janakpur in Nepal and Ayodhya in India.